Meeji/Lib.Result/README.md

 gotCustomer = customerResult.IsSuccess;
 gotCustomer = !customerResult.IsFailure;

 // We can assume success and attempt to unwrap the inner value.
-This will throw if our assumption is incorrect. var customer = customerResult.Unwrap();
+//This will throw if our assumption is incorrect. var customer = customerResult.Unwrap();

 // We can also perform this operation by casting